What is Textual Criticism? Has the Bible Been Changed?

 “Heaven and earth will pass away, but my words will never pass away” (Matthew 24:35 NIV).
 Jesus uses hyperbole’ to show that God will not allow his word, especially the scriptures, to fade, or “pass away”.
 This would include preventing any significant changes.

-One source: New International Version Archaeological Study Bible
+One source for this article: New International Version Archaeological Study Bible

 Leave a Reply